 (If you earned your diploma from a non-English speaking country, you will also need a certified diploma translation when applying to a US college.)

-The TOEFL iBT and PBT examine many of the same skills.
+Both tests examine many of the same skills.
 However, the format and scoring of each test is different.

 Participants receive a TOEFL score between 0 and 120.

 The registration fee for the iBT varies by country.
 The score can be sent to four institutions – or more if you pay an additional fee.
 Your TOEFL score is valid for two years.

 The test is given with a QWERTY keyboard, so-called because the first six letters in the top left corner are Q-W-E-R-T-Y.